Are you waiting for your child's speech and language skills to blossom, but they just haven't yet?

 As a school-based SLP, I get asked this question quite a bit from parents.
 I love being asked this question, because it tells me that parents are truly invested in helping their child make progress and doing what they can to support speech therapy at home.
 It’s so much more important now that we are home even more than ever before!

 Often in the schools, we only get to see students once or twice a week for 20 or 30 minutes at a time.
 Parents are at home with their child way more than that!!
-This is especially true now, during the COVID-19 pandemic!
+This was especially true during the COVID-19 pandemic!

 So, I love to be able to provide parents with actionable tips that will be simple, and effective and will help their child make progress.

-And… because of this pandemic, this question of “What can I do to help at home?” is even more relevant, as parents are scrambling to figure out how to supplement the services their...
+And… because of the pandemic, this question of “What can I do to help at home?” has become even more relevant, as parents are re-thinking how to supplement the services their...

 Happy New Year!

-After 2020, the beginning of this New Year feels especially exciting!
+After the pandemic, the beginning of this New Year feels especially exciting!
 I don’t know about you, but my family and I have goals this year to take a vacation somewhere...anywhere, get together with friends and family again and enjoy some normalcy at some point (hopefully soon) this year!!

 Did you know you are already doing a lot of things right to help your child with communication?

 I know this post is about what NOT to do, but first it's important to realize what you are already doing to help your child.

 You are already doing so many things to help encourage your child’s talking!